Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “According to a 2023 survey, half of university students reported symptoms of anxiety or depression—but most still feel pressure to “just push through [HOOK].
 This alarming statistic highlights the growing mental health crisis among students [TOPIC SENTENCE].
 Despite the increasing awareness of mental health issues, many students continue to prioritize productivity over self-care [CONTEXT SENTENCE].
 Addressing this issue requires a shift in academic expectations and a re-evaluation of societal attitudes towards mental health [THESIS STATEMENT].”

-“Burnout is a big problem in today’s society.”
+Weak Example: "Burnout is a big problem in today's society."
+(This is too general and doesn't convey the severity or specificity needed.)

 2. Problem-focused essay introduction example: Start with an emotionally intense truth